JamesCacioppo/mydotfiles/README.md

 These are my dot files.
 My bash profile includes some aliases and functions for making basic opperations simpler.
-The .vimrc file includes a bunch of settings and plugins to supercharge your VIM experience.
+The .vimrc file includes a bunch of settings and plugins to supercharge your VIM experience, of which some of the best are NERDtree, Ripgrep, and Fuzzy Finder.

 ## Quick Start